Virginia Nixon New York City Trip Fund

 Virginia’s vast art-historical knowledge and deep love of art informed her talks to student groups on ancient, medieval, nineteenth century and modern art at the Metropolitan Museum of Art, the Cloisters, the Museum of Modern Art and other major New York museums.
 After she had developed a specialty in music and began teaching in LAC's Music requirement, she also prepared students for the Metropolitan Opera performance which is a key part of the New York experience.
 And Virginia always took interested students on gallery-hopping excursions, sampling outstanding contemporary artists on Madison Ave., in SoHo and other areas.

-Help us remember Virginia by creating an ongoing Fund ensuring that the invaluable New York City Trip remains an ongoing part of College life.
+Help us remember Virginia by supporting this fund and ensuring that the invaluable New York City Trip remains an ongoing part of College life.

 Liberal Arts College